Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Core_Protocols.md

 ---

 ## 🗣️ HTTP: The Web's Plain Talk 💬 </br>
-HTTP is the web's basic language for your browser and web servers to chat.
+HTTP (HyperText Transfer Protocol) is the web's basic language for your browser and web servers to chat.
 It's like talking in plain text – everyone can understand.
 The big catch?
 No encryption, so data sent over HTTP isn't private. 🚫🔒

 ## 🔒 HTTPS: The Web's Secure Chat 🤫 </br>
-HTTPS is simply HTTP with a security upgrade using SSL/TLS encryption.
+HTTPS (HyperText Transfer Protocol Secure) is simply HTTP with a security upgrade using SSL/TLS encryption.
 It's like talking in a secret code – only your browser and the server understand.
 This protects sensitive info like passwords and credit cards.
 Look for the padlock icon! ✅

 ## 🎯 Web "Commands" (Methods): What Your Browser Asks For </br>
 When your browser talks HTTP/S, it uses these "commands" to tell the server what to do: